King of the Fall

 "King of the Fall" is a song by Canadian singer the Weeknd.
 It was released as a promotional single to streaming services on July 20, 2014, to promote his King of the Fall Tour.
 The song was later officially re-released by XO and Republic Records on September 25, 2020.
 It accompanied the release of his remixed track "Rambo (Last Blood)" on the deluxe edition of Bryson Tiller's first studio album Trapsoul.
 A remix of the song featuring American rapper Ty Dolla Sign and Canadian rapper Belly was released on October 20, 2014, shortly following the release of the remix for "Often".
+It was later included on the deluxe edition of the Weeknd's second greatest hits album The Highlights which was released on February 9, 2024.

 Background and release

 The initial release of "King of the Fall" followed that of his 2014 single "Often" (which was released a month prior) and the announcement of his 2014 King of the Fall Tour.
 The two songs were released to promote his aforementioned tour and to get fans excited for his second studio album Beauty Behind the Madness, which included "Often" but excluded "King of the Fall".

 The song was officially released to streaming services and digital retailers on September 25, 2020, after a six year period of unofficial uploads to streaming platforms such as Spotify.
 It followed the official release his remixed track "Rambo (Last Blood)" and the special Kiss Land episode of his Apple Music 1 radio show Memento Mori, which featured unreleased demos and songs from his early career.